linearrain/chillbird-radio-server/README.md

 # chillbird-radio-server
-### Alpha version
+### Description
-The small and simple protocol for internet radio streaming engines, no HLS or ICED used.
+The small and simple, yet efficient protocol for internet radio streaming engines, no HLS or ICED used.
 A heart of Chillbird radio.

 ## How to use
 1. Download the project